 Groove marks on the rotors

-If you are experiencing the above symptoms the next step is to physically inspect your braking rotors.
-You will notice that worn out rotors have grooves on them.
+If you are experiencing the above symptoms the next step is to inspect your braking rotors physically.
+You will notice that worn-out rotors have grooves on them.
 Rotors are designed to last long but not for a lifetime.
-Due to constant friction with the brake pads they will wear out and develop groove marks or become warped.
+Due to constant friction with the brake pads, they will wear out and develop groove marks or become warped.

-This is not a direct answer as there are many factors that influence rotor wear.
+This is not a direct answer as many factors influence rotor wear.
 How hard you brake can have an impact on fast rotor wear as well as they type of rotors you are using.

 However, most of the braking rotors have a lifespan of around 50,000 to 70,000 miles.
 The brake pads wear out faster and should be changed after 10,000 to 20,000 miles.

-The braking rotors are exposed to a lot of friction which generates a lot of heat.
-It is for this that most of the rotors will come with holes drilled into it.
-These holes or slots are there for heat dissipation and clearing out dirt and water from the rotors.
+The braking rotors are exposed to a lot of friction, generating a lot of heat.
+For this, most of the rotors will come with holes drilled into it.
+These holes or slots are there for heat dissipation and removing dirt and water from the rotors.

-If you leave in an area that experiences a lot of rainfall or that is constantly wet then expect your rotors to wear out faster than someone who only drives in the city.
-Such areas necessitate the use of grooved rotors that can act as trenches to drive out the water.
+If you leave in an area that experiences a lot of rainfall or is constantly wet, expect your rotors to wear out faster than someone who only drives in the city.
+Such areas necessitate grooved rotors that can act as trenches to drive out the water.

-When you start experiencing braking problems it is prudent you have a mechanic look at the system.
-The mechanic will know whether it is time to replace the braking pads or the motors.
+When you start experiencing braking problems, a mechanic must look at the system.
+The mechanic will know whether to replace the braking pads or the motors.

-The market is filled with different types of braking motors – some basic others premium.
-The high performance braking rotors are designed for racing cars due to their high speeds but they wear out faster.
+The market is filled with different braking motors – some basic others premium.
+The high-performance braking rotors are designed for racing cars due to their high speeds but they wear out faster.

-You can also identify a premium braking rotor system that is within your budget.
+You can also identify a premium braking rotor system within your budget.
 Ensure that the braking rotors are both durable and wear better.
-You should expect to spend an average of $500 for braking rotors.
+You should expect to spend an average of $500 for brake rotors.

 Conclusion

-When this happens you will start noticing some sounds from your car whenever you apply brakes.
+When this happens, you will start noticing sounds from your car when you apply brakes.
 The braking distance will also be extended.
 A closer observation of the braking rotor will reveal to be warped.